To apply for one of our jobs, please use the search and apply boxes on our site.

 I am already 18 years old

-When you do reach 18, you can apply for the Virgin Atlantic Future Flyers cadet scheme through CTC Aviation, a partner company, who have a structured pilot training programme that leads towards the Civil Aviation Authority’s latest Multi Pilot Licence (MPL) and could lead to a position as a First Officer on the Airbus A330-300 with Virgin Atlantic Airways.
+When you do reach 18, you can apply for the Virgin Atlantic Future Flyers cadet scheme through L3 Airline Academy, a partner company, who have a structured pilot training programme that leads towards the Civil Aviation Authority’s latest Multi Pilot License (MPL) and could lead to a position as a First Officer on the Airbus A330-300 with Virgin Atlantic Airways.

 - You need to be between 18 and 57 years old

 - Have 5 GCSEs including Maths and Science above a grade C

 - Have no criminal convictions